13 Visualising data with ggplot2

 the shape of points from solid color to hollow color.
 Actually, in

-aesthetic is used to differentiate points in a
+ggplot2, the shape aesthetic is used to differentiate points in a

 plot by assigning different symbols to them.
 Moreover, as we have